JULIELab/JULIELab.github.io/Resources/index.md

 ## Models

-All models that we provide are integrated in our JCoRe tool set.
+Most models that we provide are integrated in our JCoRe tool set.
 However, some of them might be usable outside of JCoRe.

 Please find the respective JCoRe repository on our [GitHub page](https://github.com/JULIELab/jcore-projects).

 The appropriate models are then stored under **src/main/resources/de/julielab/jcore/ae/.../model/** if you want to download them separately.

+German clinical models (trained on FraMed) for the Stanford POS Tagger are available [here](http://julielab.de/downloads/resources/framed_stanford_pos.model).

 ## Survey on Use of Active Learning